-Every Thanksgiving, Christmas, and Easter my mom makes her famous Hash Brown Casserole.
-It’s the most highly requested dish at any family festivity and the most stolen dish for leftovers.
+Every Thanksgiving, Christmas, and Easter my mom makes her famous hash brown casserole.
+She also makes a great chocolate meringue pie, but this casserole is the most requested dish at any family festivity and the most stolen dish for leftovers.
 It’s my favorite post-holiday party breakfast.

 Mama’s Hash Brown Casserole Recipe Walkthrough

 This family recipe is one of the easiest side dishes to make that you will find in your Thanksgiving prep this year.
 All you need to do is to melt some creamy ingredients together, pour them over hash browns, top with corn flakes and butter, and bake!

 Don’t let the easy prep fool you, this will be one of the tastiest dishes you’ll eat all day.
 If you want to make the dish stand out a little more, you can use hash browns O’Brien.
 These are hash browns that are mixed with savory diced onions and peppers.
 It’s a nice addition of flavor that can really elevate the flavor profile of the dish.

 Step 1: Melt butter, Velveeta cheese, sour cream, and cream of chicken together.